LexPredict/lexpredict-contraxsuite/docker/README.md

 They can be manually copied from one machine to another, backed up, restored.

 ## System Requirements
-* Clean Ubuntu 16.04, 18.04 machine.
+* Clean Ubuntu 18.04 machine.
 * Either Virtual or Physical PCs are supported
 * Network Access: Port 22 (SSH), 80 (HTTP), 443 (HTTPS)
-* RAM: 16GB.
+* RAM: 32GB.
 * CPU: 8 cores.
 * Storage:
-    * Either 100GB disk at /
-    * or 32GB disk at / for the OS and an additional 100GB disk at /data for Docker and Contraxsuite (safer).
+    * 32GB disk at / for the OS and an additional 250GB disk at /data for Docker and Contraxsuite (safer).
 Note: Creating, mounting and formatting the disk is outside of the scope of this readme, but detailed instructions can easily be found online.

+The real amount of the disk space required depends on the amount of documents loaded into the system.
+For example, a test deployment of ~90,000 documents used over 300 GB of total space at /data.

+Important: Always keep enough additional free disk space (20% - 30%) available.
+When the free disk space is close to the end various components of the system start working slower (e.g. PostgreSQL database) or shutting down too keep the data safe (e.g. Elasticsearch).

 ## Installation
 **We make simplifying assumptions throughought this installation to work for most initial use cases.
 Deviations from this setup guide will require you to be proficient in a wide range of applications, including those described above. **